 Belmond to introduce two new cruise barges in 2017

 Belmond (the travel and hotel group) will add a pair of new luxury barges to its fleet in the French wine region of Burgundy in 2017.
 Joining the five existing barges that comprise Belmond Afloat in France, Belmond Lilas and Belmond Pivoine will sail the canals of Champagne and Alsace in France.

 Capacity reduction on the French rivers

 Crystal Cruises has stated that its newbuild riverships Crystal Debussy and Crystal Ravel will now be redesigned and redeployed to the Danube itineraries.
 Meanwhile, Scenic is redesigning its France-based Scenic Diamond and Scenic Sapphire in 2017, reducing passenger capacity from 167 to 155.

 Elisabeth Gürtler served as the godmother for Crystal River Cruises’ first vessel, Crystal Mozart, during festivities in Vienna on July 11.
 She is managing director of Vienna’s famous Hotel Sacher, and acting director of the city’s historic Spanish Riding School, home of the Lipizzaner stallions.
 Crystal Mozart sails from and to Vienna, the vessel’s homeport.

 AmaStella, AmaViola named in Vilshofen

 In two days of festivities in Vilshofen, Germany, AmaWaterways’ AmaStella and AmaViola were named by Jackie Friedman and Carole Smethurst.
-Each rivership carries 158 passengers
+Each carries 158 passengers